gateio/gateapi-python/docs/FuturesApi.md

 api_instance = gate_api.FuturesApi(api_client)
 settle = 'usdt' # str | Settle currency
 contract = 'BTC_USDT' # str | Futures contract
-x_gate_exptime = 1689560679123 # int | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional) side = 'ask' # str | All bids or asks.
-Both included if not specified (optional)
+x_gate_exptime = '1689560679123' # str | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional) side = 'ask' # str | Specify all buy orders or all sell orders, if not specify them, both are included.
+Revoke all buy orders and revoke all sell orders and make ask (optional)

 try:
     # Cancel all `open` orders matched